 Look for good storytellers and learn through observation.

 How do they craft an effective story?
 How are they connecting with you?
 Are they tapping into your own emotions?
-Be mindful of the verbiage they use that hits you the most.
-Consider what content you are consuming that causes you to reach for that credit card and buy whatever it is.
+Be mindful of the jargon they use that hits you the most.
+Consider what content you consume that causes you to reach for that credit card and buy whatever it is.

 We can learn a lot through observation.

 Are you currently telling stories in your content?
-You know, often before we sit down to create a piece of content; blog, social media post, live videos, etc. we always talk about what led us to that breakthrough or moment.
-Together (since we build together) we reflect on our own experiences and share them (sort of like we’re doing now!).
+You know, we often talk about what led us to that breakthrough or moment before we sit down to create a piece of content, blog, social media post, live video, etc… Together (since we build together), we reflect on our own experiences and share them (sort of like we’re doing now!).